bethlemmons/Programming-Journey/Linux Mastery Course/Section 3 Mastery.md

 1. The "ls" command will take you to a directory. "q" will exit the directory.
 2. "h" is a  human readable.
 3. Long form commands commonly have a dash between the words.

+##### 3.12
+1. Redirecting allows you to redirect the standard output of a command to something other than the terminal.
+2. Redirecting will also clear a file before adding anything else to it.
+So if you have a file with information you want to keep, you cannot send something else to it.
+In order to keep the redirection from truncating the data in the file, you can use '>>' to keep it.